Bookbinding: Orientation

-In China (only areas using Traditional Chinese), Japan, and Taiwan, literary books are written top-to-bottom, right-to-left, and thus are bound on the right, while text books are written left-to-right, top-to-bottom, and thus are bound on the left.
+In China (only areas using Traditional Chinese), Japan, and Taiwan, literary books are written top-to-bottom, right-to-left, and thus are bound on the right, while textbooks are written left-to-right, top-to-bottom, and thus are bound on the left.
 In mainland China the direction of writing and binding for all books was changed to be like left to right languages in the mid-20th century.

 Titling

-Early books did not have titles on their spines; rather they were shelved flat with their spines inward and titles written with ink along their fore edges.
+Early books did not have titles on their spines; rather they were shelved flat with their spines inward, and titles written with ink along their fore edges.
 Modern books display their titles on their spines.

 In languages with Chinese-influenced writing systems, the title is written top-to-bottom, as is the language in general.
 In languages written from left to right, the spine text can be pillar (one letter per line), transverse (text line perpendicular to long edge of spine) and along spine.
 Conventions differ about the direction in which the title along the spine is rotated: